 The real point is that even if humanity is something more than mere animality, defining exactly what it is that makes humans different than animals is tricky business.
 The most obvious answer might be reason, but if that’s the benchmark, then babies, mentally handicapped persons, and the elderly with Alzheimer’s (many of our parents and grandparents) would be disqualified or very close to it.
 Every other benchmark trotted out to answer this question is equally troublesome: heartbeat, brain function, viability, etc. If a creature at some point has a beating human heart and functioning human brain, then the creature that grew those items in the first place was a human, alive and functioning.
 What else could it have been?
 And “viability” is a moving target, changing with medicine and technology.
 It can’t define anything important about humanity.
 A toddler drowning in the deep end of a pool isn’t subhuman simply because she can’t swim—because she’s “inviable” in the deep end without assistance from adults.
 She’s a valuable human who ought not to be in the deep end for the sake of her survival, just as the unborn are humans who ought not to be outside of a womb for the sake of their survival.
 The solution (in the absence of any other solution to the key of human exceptionalism) is to say that the special moral value of all humans is attached to, contiguous with, the mere animal existence of humans.
 In other words, as soon as there is such a thing as a human creature (and biology makes it abundantly clear that that’s what a zygote is), human right to life attaches to it.

 But all this focus on the unborn babies ignores the women in whom they grow.
 Men don’t have the burden of pregnancy; just women.
 It’s something that happens to their bodies, and their voices are the only ones that matter.
 Or so some say.
-Never mind the fact that the baby is half a man’s genes, or that men’s lives are also radically changed by children (and that it’s often men who pressure their wives/girlfriends/daughters into getting an abortion), or that half the babies aborted are male.
+Never mind the fact that the baby is half a man’s genes, or that men’s lives are also radically changed by children (evidenced by the fact that it’s often men who pressure their wives/girlfriends/daughters into getting an abortion), or that half the babies aborted are male.
 If it’s only women’s voices that matter in this conversation, then the multitude of women who are pro-life ought to be respectfully listened to.
 The somatic experience of living an embodied life as a women surely does grant valuable, indispensable insight on the trials, troubles, joys, and all the ambiguities of pregnancy.
 But those insights again must be reconciled with the logic, the reason, and the science of what humans are and when they begin.
 Being a woman may indeed be the boundary of who has the final word on this issue, but it’s not the uterus that reasons—that’s the mind.
 Even if men weren’t weighing in on this, among just women are some of the fiercest champions for life.

 And those champions, those who campaign and lobby for the abolition of abortion, I believe, also do so mostly out of compassion.
 They’re fully aware of the hard cases of rape and incest and poverty and illness.
 An accusation regularly lobbed at the pro-life camp is that they don’t care about the woman.
 But in my experience that’s just not true.
 The fact is they’re very aware of not only the struggles a woman may face by bringing a new child into the world, but they’re also awake to the traumas (often life-long) that abortion brings—physical, emotional, and spiritual.
 They do have compassion for women and believe that abortion always does harm.